r-neal-kelly/nkr/STYLE.md

     }
     ```

-- Types publically aliased in another type's scope, especially in templates, have the "_t" postfix just like regular types:
+- Types publically aliased in another type's scope, especially in templates, have the **_t** postfix just like regular types:

     ```cpp
     namespace nkr {